ethnh/ethnh/README.md

         Decentralized, user-hosted platforms can empower individuals and protect freedom.
         Vulnerable communities must be equipped with tools to defend themselves.

+# "\[Does] our inability to effectively address mass surveillance constitutes a failure of our field \[cryptography?]
+I believe that it does.
+I call for a community-wide effort to develop more effective means to resist mass surveillance"

 # Key Design Principles for Ally

 Location-Centric Features: